geteduroam/android-app/README.md

 connectivity [...].
 On Android 11 and higher, the Settings Intent API enables you to ask the user to approve adding a saved network or Passpoint configuration."

-In general the app will use the following APIs for createing the WiFI configuration:
+In general the app will use the following APIs for creating the WiFI configuration:

 * Android >= Android 11 (API 30) use an intent with action `ACTION_WIFI_ADD_NETWORKS` (
-  avaialble only starting from API 30).
+  available only starting from API 30).
 Pass the `WifiNetworkSuggestion` including passpoint configuration if available to the intent bundle.

-* Android == Android 10 (API 29) the Wifi Suggestion API is available, but not the `ACTION_WIFI_ADD_NETWORKS` for the intent, therefor must use `WifiManager.addNetworkSuggestions(wifiNetworkSuggestions)`.
-List must including the passpoint configuration.
+* Android == Android 10 (API 29) the Wifi Suggestion API is available, but not the `ACTION_WIFI_ADD_NETWORKS` for the intent, therefore must use `WifiManager.addNetworkSuggestions(wifiNetworkSuggestions)`.
+List must include the passpoint configuration.
 To ensure we don't duplicate networks, any previously added suggestions need to be removed before hand.
 These calls may change the networks state and the permission for `CHANGE_WIFI_STATE` is required if not granted.